I'm Darya Vanichkina, a Genomics Data Scientist at the Centenary Institute.

-I am a genomics data scientist at the Gene and Stem Cell Therapy Program at the Centenary Institute in Sydney, where I investigate how the mammalian genome works using next-generation sequencing.
-I use a combination of preexisting bioinformatics software and custom R, python, and shell scripts to process terabytes of data on a daily basis, taking advantage of the University of Sydney's HPC facilites.
+I work as a postdoc at the Gene and Stem Cell Therapy Program of the Centenary Institute in Sydney, where I investigate how the mammalian genome works using next-generation sequencing.
+I hold a PhD in Genomics and Bioinformatics, and a Specialist Degree in Molecular Biology.